khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Network Load Balancers expose a *fixed IP* to the *public web*, therefore allowing your application to be predictably reached using this IP, while allowing you to scale your application behind the Network Load Balancer using an ASG.
 ### ALB

-- n Application Load Balancer functions at the application layer, the seventh layer of the Open Systems Interconnection (OSI) model.
+- Application Load Balancer functions at the application layer, the seventh layer of the Open Systems Interconnection (OSI) model.
 - After the load balancer receives a request, it evaluates the listener rules in priority order to determine which rule to apply, and then selects a target from the target group for the rule action.
 - You can configure listener rules to route requests to different target groups based on the content of the application traffic.